sal55/langs/pcl/readme.md

 * ASM source output.
 This is for x64 targets on Windows.
 It's in my own syntax, requiring my AA assembler to turn into EXE/DLL/OBJ, but it can just be used to examine the quality of the code (not high)
 * EXE runnable binary, again for x64 on Windows
 * DLL binary, another variation
 * C source code.
 This is highly experimental, and has been tried on smallish programs just to show that it can work.
-(Also, to give extra input to the PCL design which has been tweaked)
+(Also, to give a different perspective to help refine the PCL design.)

 Outputs which were briefly considered: